 Before we dive into the details, in a nutshell, holding CDT gives you access to blox platform features and use of its full potential, all depending on the amount of CDT and the duration of the commitment.
-Regardless of the tier of service you select, if you hold CDT and are willing to ‘commit’ it, you can earn a discount up to 75%.
+Regardless of the tier of service you select, if you hold CDT and are willing to ‘commit’ it, you can earn a discount of 50%.

 How to stake CDT?

 Please visit the following link for staking CDT.

 The term ‘Staking’ derives from the type of algorithm by which blockchains get to a consensus called “Proof of Stake”(PoS).
 Under PoS, once the staked wallet is validated, the ‘owner’ receives rewards (usually in the form of tokens).

 In blox, this is not the case and staking takes on a different form.
 Essentially, Staking is simply committing a positive balance of CDT for an agreed upon period of time.
 As a business tier user, you’ll receive a discount on the monthly subscription plan of your choice, while as a professional trader you get extra Tx storage as long as your AUM is below the business threshold as determined by blox.

 For years companies across different industries have come to realize the economic value of their clients’ commitment to a service or product for long-run planning.
 Knowing that a consumer is committed to paying a certain amount of money for a predetermined period of time, gives businesses the ability to plan ahead without having to ‘chase’ providers, suppliers or clients for recurring payments.

 Example – Yearly subscription vs Monthly subscription.
 A user makes a bigger economic commitment by purchasing in advance, a longer subscription plan at a lower cost (per unit).

 Let’s break it down to see how it could benefit a business.